Skip to main content

 • target_location (type: string)

 • Data Format: Data Format is used to determine the target data format of a dataflow.
-For S3 and S3Athena target dataflows files will be created for the datasets in the format that is specified here.
+For S3 target dataflows the format is JSON.
+For S3Athena target dataflows the format can be JSON or Parquet (Iceberg).

 Dataset Specs